sebastianruder/NLP-progress/english/constituency_parsing.md

 # Constituency parsing

-Consituency parsing aims to extract a constituency-based parse tree from a sentence that represents its syntactic structure according to a [phrase structure grammar](https://en.wikipedia.org/wiki/Phrase_structure_grammar).
+Constituency parsing aims to extract a constituency-based parse tree from a sentence that represents its syntactic structure according to a [phrase structure grammar](https://en.wikipedia.org/wiki/Phrase_structure_grammar).

 Example: